-resistance alone.
-The Holocaust is also one of the few phenomena where victim blaming is correctly seen as support or sympathy for the oppressor, so the occasional oppositional uprisings cannot be used to justify the repression and genocide, as happens elsewhere when pacifists blame authoritarian violence on the audacity of the oppressed to take militant direct action against that authority.
+Many people of color have also used nonviolence, which in certain circumstances has been an effective way to stay safe in the face of violent discrimination, while seeking limited reforms that do not ultimately change the distribution of power in society.
+The use of nonviolence by people of color has generally been a compromise to a white power structure.
+Recognizing that the white power structure prefers the oppressed to be nonviolent, some people have chosen to use nonviolent tactics to forestall extreme repression, massacres, or even genocide.
+Movements of people of color peacefully pursuing revolutionary goals have tended to use a form of nonviolence that is less absolute, and more confrontational and dangerous, than the kind of nonviolence preserved in North America today.
+And even then, the practice of nonviolence is often subsidized by whites in power, 41 used by white dissidents or government officials oppressed to take militant direct action against that authority.
 Some pacifists have been so bold as to use examples of resistance to the Nazis, such as civil disobedience carried out by the Danes, to suggest that nonviolent resistance can work even in the worst conditions.
-32 Is it really necessary to point out that the Danes, as Aryans faced a somewhat different set of consequences for resistance than the Nazis' primary victims?
+Is it really necessary to point out that the Danes, as Aryans faced a somewhat different set of consequences for resistance than the Nazis' primary victims?
 The Holocaust was only ended by the concerted, overwhelming violence of the Allied governments that destroyed the Nazi state (though, to be honest, they cared far more about redrawing the map of Europe than about saving the lives of Roma, Jews, gays, leftists, Soviet prisoners of war, and others; the Soviets tended to "purge" rescued prisoners of war, fearing that even if they were not guilty of desertion for surrendering, their contact with foreigners in the concentration camps had contaminated them ideologically).

 The victims of the Holocaust, however, were not entirely passive.
 A large number of them took action to save lives and sabotage the Nazi death machine.
 Yehuda Bauer, who deals exclusively with Jewish victims of the Holocaust, emphatically documents this resistance.
 Up until 1942, "rabbis and other leaders...counseled against taking up arms," but they did not counsel passivity; rather, "resistance was nonviolent."
-33 Clearly, it did not slow down the genocide or weaken the Nazis in any measurable way.
+Clearly, it did not slow down the genocide or weaken the Nazis in any measurable way.
 Beginning in 1942, Jews began to resist violently, though there are still many examples of nonviolent resistance.
 In 1943, people in Denmark helped most of the country's seven thousand Jews escape to neutral Sweden.
 Similarly, in the same year, the government, Church, and people of Bulgaria stopped the deportation of Jews from that country.
-In both of these cases, the rescued Jews were ultimately protected by military force and kept safe by the borders of a country not under direct German occupation at a time when the war was starting to look bleak for the Nazis.
-(Because of the violent onslaught of the Soviets, the Nazis temporarily overlooked the minor thwarting of their plans by Sweden and Bulgaria.)
-In 1941, the inhabitants of a ghetto in Vilnius, Lithuania, conducted a massive sit-down when the Nazis and local authorities prepared to deport them.
-This act of civil disobedience may have delayed the deportation a short while, but it failed to save any lives.
+34 In both of these cases, the rescued Jews were ultimately protected by military force and kept safe by the borders of a country not under direct German occupation at a time when the war was starting to look bleak for the Nazis.
+(Because of the violent onslaught of the Soviets,